-II.
+IV.
 Scope/Jurisdiction/Application

-This policy applies to allegations of discrimination, harassment, and retaliation that take place on Bergen Community College property or at College-sponsored events, regardless of their location.
-This policy may also apply to allegations of discrimination, harassment, and retaliation that occur off-campus or to actions online when the Title IX Coordinator or Deputy Coordinator determines that the off-campus or online conduct could have an on-campus impact or impact on the educational mission of the College.
+This policy applies to allegations of discrimination, harassment, and retaliation that take place on Bergen Community College property or at College-sponsored events, within the United States.
+This policy may also apply to allegations of discrimination, harassment, and retaliation to actions online when the Title IX Coordinator or Deputy Coordinator determines that the online conduct could have an on-campus impact or general impact on the educational mission of the College.
 Such impact includes:

-- Any action that constitutes a criminal offense as defined by federal, state, or local law; - Any situation where it appears that the respondent may present a danger or threat to the health or safety of self or others; - Any situation that significantly impinges upon the rights, property, or achievements of others or significantly breaches the peace and/or causes social disorder; and/or - Any situation that is detrimental to the educational interests of the College.
+- An action that constitutes a criminal offense as defined by federal, state, or local law; - Any situation where it appears that the respondent may present a danger or threat to the health or safety of him/herself or others;

+- Any situation that significantly impinges upon the rights, property, or achievements of others or significantly breaches the peace and/or causes social disorder; and/or - Any situation that is detrimental to the educational interests of the College.

-III.
-Reporting Responsibilities
+V. Reporting Responsibilities

-All College employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation are required to promptly report to the Title IX Coordinator or a Title IX Deputy Coordinator.
+All College employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation are required to promptly report to the Title IX Coordinator, Title IX Deputy Coordinator, or online at www.bergen.edu/report.

 Any student who is aware of, or who witnesses discrimination, harassment, sexual misconduct, or retaliation is encouraged to promptly report to the Title IX Coordinator or a Title IX Deputy Coordinator.
-All initial contacts will be treated with the maximum possible privacy: specific information on any complaint received by any party will be reported to the Title IX Coordinator, but, subject to the College's obligation to investigate and redress violations, every reasonable effort will be made to maintain the privacy of those initiating a report of a complaint.
+All initial contacts will be treated with the maximum possible privacy and confidentiality; specific information on any complaint received by any party will be reported to the Title IX Coordinator, but, subject to the College's obligation to investigate and redress violations, every reasonable effort will be made to maintain the privacy of those initiating a report of a complaint.
 In all cases, the College will give consideration to the complainant with respect to how the complaint is pursued but reserves the right, when necessary to protect the community, to investigate and pursue a resolution when an alleged victim chooses not to initiate or participate in a formal complaint.